RicRicci22/dncs-lab/README.md

 273d5a3a895c        SRwebserver         0.02%               2.945MiB / 237.7MiB   1.24%               1.83kB / 907B       7.06MB / 0B         0

 ```
 We see that data in output change from 0 to 907 bytes.
-In fact the server pushed in output the file requested, so this ratio has increase.
+In fact the server pushed in output the file requested, so this ratio increases.
 - Output of the command **route -nve** on host-2-c:
 ```
 Kernel IP routing table